Yuki-42/DigitalCorkboard/docs/database.md

 The method returns the ID of the comment that was added.

-#### Misnomer Add Methods

-This section details all methods that add data to the database, without adding a whole row.
-They are called misnomer add methods because they do not actually add a row to the database, but rather add data to an existing row.
-It would be unwise to rename them, however, as their naming makes sense in the context of the rest of the code.

 ##### `addPostTag`

 The `addPostTag()` method adds a tag to a post.
 It takes the following arguments: